EternityForest/pavillion/security.md

 a message with counter 0 followed by a single 1 byte as the opcode, then the client's 1 byte cipher number, then the client's 16 byte Client ID, then a 16 byte challenge.
 Servers recieving this should reply with a PSK Nonce if the cipher number specifies PSK encryption, or with an ECC Nonce otherwise.

-The client pubkey is optional and used to allow "guests" not previously known by the system to connect.
+When using PSK ciphers, The client pubkey is optional and used to allow "guests" not previously known by the system to connect.
 In this case, the library should report a client ID derived from the first 16 bytes of the blake2b hash of the client's pubkey to the application layer, and the actual client ID sent should be ignored.
 If not used it should be all zeros.

 Because of multicasting, a client should accept multiple responses to a challenge, but should only accept one particular response once.
 This will involve recording each the nonce or hash for each response and clearing the list when you generate a new challenge.